Ram Upendra Das

-Ram Upendra Das (born 18 November 1967) is an economist and author.
-He has been appointed as the first Head of the Centre for Regional Trade, a newly established institute of the Department of Commerce, Ministry of Commerce and Industry, Government of India, as a recognition to his valuable contribution to India's economic engagements with different regions and the world.
-He was until recently professor at Research and Information System for Developing Countries (RIS) which is a think tank in New Delhi.
-He has served as a member of various High-Level Expert Groups: One of his major contributions has been towards drafting the SAFTA Treaty and the SAARC Agreement on Trade in Services (SATIS) and India's economic agreements with other countries and regions such as the ASEAN.
+Ram Upendra Das (born 18 November 1967 – 25 February 2024) was an Indian economist and author.
+He was appointed as the first Head of the Centre for Regional Trade, a newly established institute of the Department of Commerce, Ministry of Commerce and Industry, Government of India, as a recognition to his valuable contribution to India's economic engagements with different regions and the world.
+He was until recently professor at think tank Research and Information System for Developing Countries (RIS) in New Delhi.
+He has served as a member of various high-level expert groups; he contributed towards drafting the SAFTA Treaty and the SAARC Agreement on Trade in Services (SATIS) and India's economic agreements with other countries and regions such as the ASEAN.

 Early life and education

 He was born in Gorakhpur, eastern Uttar Pradesh, in north India where he received his early education under the guidance of his parents.
-His father Dr. R.J Das, a noted scholar, writer and teacher of English Literature was also born in Gorakhpur, eastern Uttar Pradesh, in north India, and he retired as a principal of a postgraduate college and his mother S.J.
+His father Dr. R.J Das, a scholar, writer and teacher of English literature was also born in Gorakhpur, eastern Uttar Pradesh, in north India, and he retired as a principal of a postgraduate college and his mother S.J.
 Srivastava, who did masters in Hindi literature, is from Deoria, also in eastern Uttar Pradesh.

 He is alumnus of the Jawaharlal Nehru University, New Delhi and the Gokhale Institute of Politics and Economics, Pune.
 He obtained his PhD (Economics) and M.Phil.
 (Economics) degrees from the Centre for Economic Studies and Planning, School of Social Sciences, Jawaharlal Nehru University, New Delhi and M.A.
 (Economics) from Gokhale Institute of Politics and Economics, Pune.
 He received the National Merit Scholarship (1982); State Inter-Merit Scholarship (1982); National Merit Scholarship (1986).

-He is married to Anuradha Das, a singer and media personality.
+He was married to Anuradha Das, a singer and media personality.